-Fluxx is an easy game to learn because it starts out simple-draw 1, play 1-and becomes more complicated little by little.
+Oz Fluxx is a very easy game to learn because every card carries its own set of instructions.
 Many folks find that the best way to learn is by jumping right into a game, but that usually works best if at least one player in the group has played a Fluxx game before.
 So, if this is the first time for everyone, someone in the group needs to read these rules.
 But don't worry, after you've played the game a few times, everyone will understand!